ganelson/inform/resources/Documentation/Writing with Inform.md

 > phrase: {ph_glkwindowfocus} focus (glk window)
 >
 > When a `say` text is printed, which window is it printed into?
 The answer is whichever window has the _focus_.
 That's normally the `main window`, of course, but this phrase allows a switch.
 (For example, this is used when updating the status window.)
 The window must be open, or a run-time problem will be thrown.
+>
+> While it is technically legal to focus a `graphics window`, any text sent to it will be humanely destroyed, so in practice this phrase should be used only with `text grid windows` or `text buffer windows`.

 > phrase: {ph_glksetcursor} set (glk window) cursor to row (number) and column (number)
 >
-> The window must be open and must be a text grid, or else run-time problems are thrown.
+> The window must be open and must be a `text grid window`, or else run-time problems are thrown.
 The _cursor_ for such a window is the position where the next character is printed, and like all cursors, it moves forward with each printing.
+>
+> Both coordinates must be positive numbers: the top left position in a grid is row 1, column 1.
+If the grid is, say, 80 characters wide by 3 characters high then the top right is row 1, column 80, and the bottom right is row 3, column 80.
+Setting to row 1, column 81 is equivalent to row 2, column 1 — in other words, column positions "wrap around" much as text does, continuing from the left on the next row.
+Setting to row 1, column 240 therefore puts the cursor in the bottom right.
+>
+> It is legal to set either row or column to be so high that the combined effect places the cursor in a position outside (i.e. below) the grid entirely.
+But any text printed there will go undisplayed.

 Glk windows have two `number` properties, `rock number` and `glk window handle`: see the Glk reference documentation for what they mean. `glk window handle` is what the Glk spec calls the window ID, and it therefore exists only for open windows.
 A glk window has handle 0 if and only if it is closed.